A Family Member Committed A Crime Against Me What Are My Options

 Rittgers & Rittgers is a family-owned law firm in southern Ohio, so we appreciate the importance of family.
 As experienced criminal defense attorneys, we also understand how often good people can do bad things.

-Call us and we would be happy to confidentially discuss the situation involving your family.
+Call our office now and we would be happy to confidentially discuss the situation involving your family.
 For a consultation with a skilled Ohio criminal defense attorney, call 513-932-2115.
 A list of our representative criminal cases can be found here.
-We proudly serve Warren, Hamilton and Butler Counties.
+We proudly serve Warren, Hamilton and Butler Counties from our offices in Cincinnati, Lebanon and Oxford.